 Captured at Ocean Way Studios, Ravel gives you an immaculately recorded studio piano that’s album-ready, with easy‑to‑use Tone, Dynamics, and Microphone controls, as well as an innovative Reverse feature for startlingly creative sounds and textures.

-- Learn how to insert, play, and record LUNA Instruments in Playing a Virtual Instrument and Recording MIDI.
+- Learn how to insert, play, and record UAD Instruments in Playing a Virtual Instrument and Recording MIDI.

-- Learn how to operate individual LUNA Instrument controls in the separate LUNA Instruments section.
+- Learn how to operate individual UAD Instrument controls in the separate UAD Instruments section.

 When you record audio in LUNA, that audio is stored in the session file.
 You can edit the audio by copying, cutting, trimming, and deleting sections, while not actually deleting the underlying audio file.
 Similarly, when you record multiple takes of audio with loop recording, or you record audio over an existing audio file or file section, the previous audio files are retained.
 You can access all whole audio files recorded with loop recording from the Track Versions feature.

 With LUNA, all changes are saved automatically.
 LUNA writes changes to a database file that is embedded within the LUNA session file.
 This database is updated with every change and keeps a constant record of your LUNA session.
-There is no traditional Save function in LUNA, as all edits and modifications are automatically saved, and all audio is embedded in the LUNA session file.
+All edits and modifications are automatically saved, and all audio is embedded in the LUNA session file.
 You can undo and redo changes (except when recording) even after closing and reopening a session.
-You can also save a copy of a session.

-LUNA automatically autosaves versions to which you can revert, based on the Autosave Interval in LUNA settings.
+LUNA also automatically autosaves versions to which you can revert, based on the Autosave Interval in LUNA settings.
 You can show autosaved versions when viewing sessions and bookmarks, and easily open any autosaved version.

 You can undo and redo changes in an open session at any time, except during recording.
 You can even undo and redo changes after a session has been closed and reopened.

-LUNA supports UAD Powered Plug-Ins, LUNA Extensions, LUNA Instruments, and Audio Units (AU) plug-ins.
-LUNA Extensions include Tape Machines and Neve Summing.
+LUNA supports UAD-2 plugins, UADx plug-ins, LUNA Extensions, UAD Instruments, and Audio Unit (AU) plug-ins.
+LUNA Extensions include Tape Machines, API and Neve Summing, and API Vision Console.
 Extensions are incorporated into the LUNA workflow.
 Instruments appear in a separate plug-ins list from insert effect plug-ins.

-Audio tracks can be in one of two Track Follows Modes: Time or Tempo.
+Audio tracks can be in one of two Track Modes: Time or Tempo.

 LUNA sessions are not locked to a specific sample rate.
 You can change the sample rate of a LUNA session after you create or import it, without changing the sound or playback speed of the session.